Operations Manager Resume Examples (Text Format)

 Professional Experience

-Operations Manager, Carter’s Advertising, Roanoke, VA
+Operations Manager, Carter’s Advertising, Roanoke, VA | March 2012 to Present

-- Oversee the day-to-day management of the entire office
+- Oversee daily management of entire office

-- Create and manage budgets, including sales and marketing, business expenses and business analysis and hiring
+- Create and manage budgets, including sales and marketing, business expenses, and business analysis and hiring

 - Coordinate with human resources for recruiting and hiring needs and make the final decisions on hires in leadership or critical positions

-Manager, Medical Billing Management, Salem, VA
+Manager, Medical Billing Management, Salem, VA | October 2006 to March 2012

-Team Leader, Excel Insurance, Roanoke, VA
+Team Leader, Excel Insurance, Roanoke, VA | July 2003 to October 2006

 - Prepared and presented weekly reports to department management